Jewelry Coverage in Home Insurance: Limits, Costs & When to Schedule

 • Full Appraised Value Paid

-Scheduled personal property coverage for jewelry typically costs 1% to 2% of the item's appraised value per year.
-Here are some real-world cost examples:
+Scheduled personal property coverage for jewelry typically costs 1% to 2% of the item's appraised value per year in 2026, with some specialized insurtech carriers like BriteCo pricing closer to 0.5% to 1.5%.
+A few sources cite a broader 1% to 3% range depending on location and provider.

 For most jewelry owners, this is a very reasonable cost for the peace of mind of full, all-risk coverage.
 You can learn more about all the home insurance endorsements available to fill gaps in your standard policy, including scheduled personal property coverage.